rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

  * @param[out] distance_first: beginning of output range of haversine distances
  * @param[in]  radius: radius of the sphere on which the points reside. default: 6371.0
  *            (approximate radius of Earth in km)
+ * @param[in]  stream: The CUDA stream on which to perform computations and allocate memory.
  *
  * All iterators must have the same floating-point `value_type`.
  *